Catalytic triad: Pseudoenzymes

 A further subclass of catalytic triad variants are pseudoenzymes, which have triad mutations that make them catalytically inactive, but able to function as binding or structural proteins.
 For example, the heparin-binding protein Azurocidin is a member of the PA clan, but with a glycine in place of the nucleophile and a serine in place of the histidine.
 Similarly, RHBDF1 is a homolog of the S54 family rhomboid proteases with an alanine in the place of the nucleophilic serine.
 In some cases, pseudoenzymes may still have an intact catalytic triad but mutations in the rest of the protein remove catalytic activity.
 The CA clan contains catalytically inactive members with mutated triads (calpamodulin has lysine in place of its cysteine nucleophile) and with intact triads but inactivating mutations elsewhere (rat testin retains a Cys-His-Asn triad).

 Convergent evolution

-The enzymology of proteases provides some of the clearest known examples of convergent evolution.
+The enzymology of proteases provides some of the clearest known examples of convergent evolution at a molecular level.
 The same geometric arrangement of triad residues occurs in over 20 separate enzyme superfamilies.
 Each of these superfamilies is the result of convergent evolution for the same triad arrangement within a different structural fold.
 This is because there are limited productive ways to arrange three triad residues, the enzyme backbone and the substrate.
 These examples reflect the intrinsic chemical and physical constraints on enzymes, leading evolution to repeatedly and independently converge on equivalent solutions.